JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 where one can control features as distance between island of the unwrap

-JR: when i regular unwrap made a mess
+JR: when i did regular unwrap it made a mess

 NS: but the two faces top and bottom should be independent now the sides will be a mesh probably

 JR: yes a real messy one

-NS: so add one seam line to one side of the box
+NS: so add one more seam line to one side of the box

 JR: ah ok